Phase Portraits of Linear Systems

 - Tsit5 — Tsitouras 5(4) explicit Runge–Kutta, 6 stages, 5th-order accuracy.
 Smoother curves than RK4 at the same step size; same stability footprint (no benefit on stiff problems).

-In Auto mode the page picks SDIRK2 whenever the linear system is "obviously stiff" — both eigenvalues real, the same sign, with a magnitude ratio \(|\lambda_\text{fast}/\lambda_\text{slow}|\ge 50\) — and falls back to RK4 otherwise.
+In Auto mode the page picks SDIRK2 whenever the linear system is "obviously stiff" — both eigenvalues real, the same sign, with a magnitude ratio \(|\lambda_\text{fast}/\lambda_\text{slow}|\ge 50\) — for stable and unstable nodes alike, and falls back to RK4 otherwise.
+Tracing a trajectory means integrating toward the fixed point (forward for a stable node, backward for an unstable one), and in that direction the fast mode is a stiff decay: a coarse explicit step oscillates or blows up on it — the backward branch of a stiff unstable node is where RK4/Tsit5/DOP853 visibly go haywire — while the L-stable SDIRK2 stays smooth.
 Centers are integrated separately with a fixed-step explicit scheme to keep closed orbits closed (an implicit method would introduce numerical damping).

 How to Use